Holy Supper

 Family Holy Supper

 For these services unleavened bread, gluten-free unleavened bread, wine, and grape juice are laid out on benches and whole families are invited to come up together.
-Adults and children are welcome to take the elements (children are discouraged from taking the wine) and the whole family receives a hands-on blessing from the minister.
-In 2023 there will be Family Holy Supper services on June 25th and November 12th.
+Adults are welcome to take the elements, and the whole family receives a hands-on blessing from the minister.

 Adult Holy Supper